Local Well-posedness of Two Dimensional SQG Equation and Related Models: Introduction and main results

-The global regularity of the solution to the two-dimensional incompressible Euler equations, modeling motion of inviscid fluids, has been known since the work of Wolibner \cite{[W]} and H\"{o}lder \cite{[H]}, see also \cite{[Kato]}, \cite{[Koch]} or \cite{[CHEMIN]} for more modern and accessible proofs.
+When $\alpha=0$, \eqref{GSQG} is the two-dimensional incompressible Euler equations, in which \eqref{BS} corresponds to the Biot-Savart law.
+The global regularity of the solution to the two-dimensional incompressible Euler equations has been well-known (see \cite{[Kato]}, \cite{[Koch]} and \cite{[CHEMIN]} and references therein).
 When $\alpha=\frac12$, \eqref{GSQG} reduces to the $\text{SQG}$ equation which describes a famous approximation model of the nonhomogeneous fluid flow in a rapidly rotating 3D half-space (see \cite{[P]}).
 The mathematical studies on the SQG equation was first considered by Constantin, Majda and Tabak in \cite{[CMT]} in which it was shown that the possible singularity of the SQG equation is an analogue to the 3D incompressible Euler equations.
-Also, as mentioned in \cite{[CMT]}, one can prove the local well-posedness of the SQG equation in $H^k(\R^2)$ for some integer $k\geq3$ using the same techniques as for the incompressible Euler equation (see, e.g. \cite{[M]}).
+Also, as mentioned in \cite{[CMT]}, one can prove the local well-posedness of the SQG equation in $H^k(\R^2)$ for some integers $k\geq3$ using the same techniques as for the incompressible Euler equation (see, e.g. \cite{[M]}).
 Recently, H. Inci \cite{[I]} established the local well-posedness result for the SQG equation in $H^s(\R^2)$ for $s>2$ by using a geometric approach.
 Existence of global weak solutions for the SQG equation was proved by Resnick \cite{[R]}.
-However, it is still an outstanding open problem whether smooth initial data will blow up in finite time for the SQG equation.
+The global regularity of smooth solution for the SQG equation has attracted considerable interests and progress has been made in this direction (see, e.g. \cite{[CCG]}, \cite{[Cor]}, \cite{[HeK]}).
+However, it is still an outstanding open problem whether smooth solution will blow up in finite time .